Shabansky/crypto-tracker/README.md

 - Emails : As the current mail implementation doesn't work too well (no SMTP server + `sendmail` doesn't seem to be reaching its recepients), mails as well as queue information about number sent is stored in `/storage/logs/emails.log`
 - General Errors : Any unhandled exceptions find their way to `/storage/logs/laravel.log`.
 Hopefully this one doesn't fill up too much.

+## Emails

+Currently two types of emails are enerated (but not sent) for subscribers.

+- Price Change Notification - whenever the threshold for a given timeframe exceeds a subscriber's setting, a detailed mail with info on price, change etc. is sent.
+- Service Outage Notification - whenever the system experiences an emergency, an email is sent to all subscribers.

 ## Ticker Retention